OfficeDev/TrainingContent/O3653/O3653-9 Deep dive into the Office 365 Groups API/Lab.md

 In this exercise you created an Azure AD application using the Azure Management portal and granted the application the necessary permissions to work with the Groups API.

 ## Exercise 3: Use the Raw REST API Interface of the Groups API
-In this exercise, you will use the raw REST API interface of the Groups API to interact with the different capabilties.
+In this exercise, you will use the raw REST API interface of the Groups API to interact with the different capabilities.
 The Groups API is part of the Unified API.
 In order to call the Unified API, you must pass along a valid OAuth2 access token.
 To obtain an access token you must first authenticate with Azure AD and obtain an authorization code.

 ### Authenticate & Obtain an Authorization Code from Azure AD
-*Use the Azure AD authorization endpoint to authenticate & obtain an authorization code.*
+Use the Azure AD authorization endpoint to authenticate & obtain an authorization code.

 1. Take the following URL and replace the `{tenant-id}` & `{client-id}` tokens with values obtained / set on the Azure AD application.